-The average selection difference between male and female workers has consequently become negative, decreasing by about 11.3 percentage points, although it also reflects the oscillation of the estimates for males.
+The average selection difference between male and female workers has consequently become negative, decreasing by about 11.6 percentage points, although it also reflects the oscillation of the estimates for males.
 The participation components experienced a decrease of about 6 percentage points, roughly half of the difference.
 Hence, even if the amount of self-selection (copula) had been the same for both genders, the increase of female employment rates contributed to the increase in average unobserved ability, setting a gap relative to male workers.
-On the other hand, the selection component is slightly less precisely estimated and it displays an unstable evolution.
+On the other hand, the selection component is less precisely estimated and it displays an unstable evolution.
 This is a direct consequence of the oscillating behavior of the male copula estimates.
 Regardless, the long term trend also points at an increase of the gap in favor of employed women.
 Lastly, because the baseline estimates are homogeneous with respect to the covariates, the endowments component is negligible.\footnote{Note that it is not exactly zero because there is variation in the copula because of differences in the propensity score, deriving themselves from differences in the distribution of $Z$ between genders.}